ROCmSoftwarePlatform/bitsandbytes/README.md

 The library includes quantization primitives for 8-bit & 4-bit operations, through `bitsandbytes.nn.Linear8bitLt` and `bitsandbytes.nn.Linear4bit` and 8-bit optimizers through `bitsandbytes.optim` module.

+This fork is actively developed for ROCm and updates are being pushed into `multi-backend-refactor` branch of upstream bitsandbytes.
+Users can use either of these to run bitsandbytes on AMD GPUs.

 **Installation for ROCm:**

 For latest develop version: